octoxalis/11tyframe/source/matter/pages/index.md

 { data--="ulist" }

-This page and the **[install]** page give you the instructions to customize your new blog and are supposed to be replaced as soon as you have fresh matter for your blog
+This page and the **[install]** page give you the instructions to customize your new blog and are supposed to be replaced as soon as you have fresh matter for your blog.
-{% _short_note %}
-an easy way to customize your site styles will be added in a near future...
-{% end_short_note %}
-.

 **That's all Folks!**